poooi/plugin-battle-detail/README.md

 # plugin-battle-detail

-A prophet plugin for Poi
+A plugin that showing battle detail for Poi.

 ## Poi Battle Pakcet Standard

-If you need to exchange battle packet with poi, please read [this dococument](./docs/packet-standard.md).
+If you need to exchange battle packet with poi, please read [the document](./docs/packet-standard.md).